chirpy2605/voron/V0/Rapid_Burner/README.md

 You will likely need to unscrew the hotend from the heatbreak and rotate it to get the orientation as in the picture above.

-You will need to preload the M3 screws into the hotend mount for screwing onto the X carriage before screwing the hotend to the hotend mount, otherwise the screw heads will not be able to pass the hotend to the holes .
+You will need to preload the M3 screws into the hotend mount for screwing onto the X carriage before screwing the hotend to the hotend mount, otherwise the screw heads will not be able to pass the hotend to the holes.

+## Credits:

+- [MapleLeafMakers](https://github.com/MapleLeafMakers) for doing all the work on the Sequin integration

+- actualbigbobin (on the Voron Discord) for the original development and inspiration for the Logo LED

+- [jlsa1](https://github.com/jlas1/Klicky-Probe/tree/main/Probes) and [MapleLeafMakers](https://github.com/MapleLeafMakers) and for the Integrated Klicky and KlickyNG probe ducts

 ## v1 Changelog: